The-Squadratics/openMRS_security_project/Code_Analysis_for_SSE.md

 ![SQ_Measures_SecHotspot_Overview](https://user-images.githubusercontent.com/5983684/69997218-438e8200-1519-11ea-9719-821d7222c3ed.PNG)

-if we look at the specific file in OpenMRS i.e. openmrs/web/filter, we can see one security hotspot issue in the file StartupFilter.java
+if we look at the specific file in OpenMRS i.e. openmrs/web/filter, we can see one security hotspot issue in the file StartupFilter.java which indicates us to make sure accessibility is safe.

 ![sonarcube6](https://user-images.githubusercontent.com/41209887/70353470-0a188800-1833-11ea-8178-2537a4eafd18.JPG)